22nd May 2013 search this site | sitemap | advertise

 When you buy a wall covering ensure that each roll is exactly the same as the rest, including batch number and shade number.

 Wallcoverings come in a variety of types, including self-pasting, washable, peelable and so on.
-Most manufacturers use symbols to indicate wallpaper type, you can find a list of common symbols in our guide to wallpaper product labels.
+Most manufacturers use symbols to indicate wallpaper type, you can find a list of common symbols below.

 It is important to know exactly how many rolls of wallcovering you need for your project.
 If you buy less than required it will interrupt your work and you may find the batch with the exact same shading has sold out.
 If you have too many then it is simply a waste of money.